 (c) Land classification based on continued land use.
-For purposes of Title 84 RCW, Property taxes, sales of real property that include classified land require determinations of whether the buyer intends to continue using the property in a manner required for classification of the property as classified land.
+For purposes of Title 84 RCW, Property taxes, sales of real property that include classified land require determinations of whether the buyer intends to continue using the property in a manner required for the property to continue to qualify as classified land.
 Buyers reflect their land use intentions for this purpose on a notice of continuance.
 County assessors determine whether the land will continue to be primarily used as classified land.